 The Frederick Gunn School’s Music Program affords students at all ability levels and interests the opportunity to develop their knowledge, technique and skills.
 Our students have multiple opportunities to present their work in both informal and formal concert settings as well as regional, state, and national platforms.
 Character development, life skills, collaboration and creativity all play a vital role in the experience of a student’s tenure in the music program.

-Students may audition for Band (Jazz Ensemble/Wind Ensemble), Vocal Ensemble, String Ensemble and Rock Band.
+Students may participate in Jazz Band, Vocal Ensemble and String Ensemble.
 All ensembles follow a regular class schedule and require a commitment to practicing outside of the classroom.
 Individual growth and progress are monitored closely, as the mastery of skills and the application of knowledge are paramount outcomes for our musicians.
-Our students are encouraged to pursue private music instruction, which are offered for all band, vocal, orchestral and keyboard instruments.
+Our students are encouraged to pursue private music instruction, which are offered on campus by professional music adjuncts for all band, vocal, orchestral and keyboard instruments.

-Students in the Music Program perform in the winter and spring recitals and formal winter and spring concerts, which are attended by the entire school.
-In addition, FGS students are eligible to audition for the Connecticut Music Educators Association’s (CMEA) Northern Region Music Festival in January and the CMEA All-State Festival in April, as well as the National Association for Music Education’s All-National Honor Ensembles.
+Students in the Music Program perform in the winter and spring concerts, as well as a spring chamber concert, which are all attended by the entire school.
+External performances, including an overnight music trip to such destinations as Universal Studios, Orlando, are also exciting opportunities for our young musicians beyond the walls of our beautiful campus.
+In addition, FGS students are eligible to audition for the Connecticut Music Educators Association’s (CMEA) Northern Regional Music Festival in January and the CMEA All-State Festival in April, as well as the National Association for Music Education’s All-National Honor Ensembles.